dfar-io/repo-updater/README.md

 1. Require PR.
 2. Require successful status checks.
   a.
-Require branch up to date (statuc check = build)
+Require branch up to date (status check = build)
 3. Do not allow bypass.